vt-bekah/Predicting_Movie_Ratings/README.md

 + Handling the challenge of potential non-movie matches due to shared titles with TV shows or different media types.
 + Cleaning and formatting the data, including consolidating rating categories and converting currency and runtime values.
 + OMDB_Rated had 20 categories with overlap which have been reduced to 4 categories: kids (G, PG), teens (PG13), adults(NC-17+, R), and unknown

-## Visualizations:
-Embed visualizations or link to relevant notebooks showcasing visual explorations of the data and model performance.

 ## Model Training:
 The model is trained using the Random Forest Regressor.
 Example code snippet: